About us – who we are

 The Association Today

 Over the years since then membership of the Association has expanded.
-It has now been joined by almost all the Church of England cathedrals as well as Anglican Cathedrals in Wales, Scotland and Ireland, three of the Metropolitan Roman Catholic cathedrals and the Methodist Central Hall.
-In addition to Cathedrals several Abbeys, shrines and major churches, and also organsiations relating to church heritage and tourism, are members.
+It has now been joined by almost all the Church of England cathedrals as well as Anglican Cathedrals in Wales, Scotland and Ireland and three of the Metropolitan Roman Catholic cathedrals.
+In addition to Cathedrals, several Abbeys, shrines and major churches, and also organsiations relating to church heritage and tourism, are members.
 It can be seen, therefore, to be both ecumenical and international.

 Cathedrals Plus is a fully democratic institution governed by a Council of fifteen members elected for a three-year term on a rotational basis at the Annual General Meeting.
 It is a registered charity with the Council Members acting as trustees and is responsible to the Charity Commission for the proper conduct of its affairs.
 The current Chairman is the Very Rev'd Charles Taylor, Dean of Peterborough Cathedral.